 - Maumee Bay State Park is the perfect place for families who love the outdoors.
 Your day trip can be spent fishing, swimming, or walking the storybook trail.

 - Visit the University of Michigan Natural History Museum where you can learn about the Earth’s billion-year history.
-Currently the museum is only open to students, faculty, and staff, but you can check out their virtual exhibits online.

 - Take a walk around Matthaei Botanical Gardens and Nichols Arboretum.
 You’ll love strolling through thematic trails and fields and learning all about the plants that surround you.